How good is the Royal Enfield Hunter 350 Retro variant? Let’s find out…

 Features: The base-spec Hunter 350 lacks some amount of kit.
 It gets a fairly basic instrument cluster with a simple-looking analogue speedometer and a small digital screen that offers curated information.
 You get things like odo and trip meter here.
 The Metro, however, gets a monopod with better design and functionality.
 The screen offers much more information there and has a more pleasing design.
 The gear position indicator is my personal favourite, and also the one that I missed terribly while riding the Retro.
 The pleasant bit, however, is that both the variants offer USB charging points.

-Tripper Navigation- RE’s Bluetooth-based smartphone integration solution, could be added as an accessory as and when the supply crises eases, on both the variants- thus the same shouldn’t be a concern for the buyer.
+Tripper Navigation- RE’s Bluetooth-based smartphone integration solution, could be added as an accessory as and when the supply crisis eases, on both variants- thus the same shouldn’t be a concern for the buyer.

 ALSO READ: 2022 Royal Enfield Hunter 350 Metro Review: ‘Ain’t No RE Stereotype!’